Polymath Fellowship

 Applicants will apply with a proposal for a “wicked problem”, a complex challenge for which a polymath approach is best suited (Read the science behind the value of polymaths).
 Polymath University will match each fellow with industry leaders serving as experts relevant to their challenge.
 For example, if a fellow wanted to work on removing contaminants from drinking water in Flint, Michigan, they may be matched with experts in chemistry, history, and public policy.
 Meet our mentors!

-Fellows will then attend six courses designed to develop them as polymaths.
-Where being a polymath is about breadth, depth, and integration across disciplines, these courses will focus specifically on the skill of integration, a skill that can be applied in a wide range of contexts.
+Fellows will then attend weekly meetings between Labor Day and Memorial Day – 38 total weeks – that are designed to develop fellows as polymaths.
+Where being a polymath is about breadth, depth, and integration across disciplines, these modules will focus specifically on the skill of integration, a skill that can be applied in a wide range of contexts.
 Learn more about the curriculum.

 Finally, Polymath Fellows will deliver their Impact Project, our version of a capstone project.
 Each project will be unique to the fellow.
 For some, it will be project presented to a senior leader within their organization, focused on a challenge that organization is working on.
 For others, it will be a project for an organization you don’t work for but for a cause that the fellow is passionate about.
 For others still, their impact project will be a moment of pivot, a launchpad to take your career in a direction toward more impact on a human-scale problem that keeps you awake at night.